Karolyn Smardz Frost - Adjunct Professor

 Photo courtesy of Timothy Hudson

-Karolyn Smardz Frost is an Acadia University Adjunct Professor, and was a Harrison McCain Visting Professor for 2013-2016.
-She was formerly the Bicentennial Visiting Professor for Canadian Studies (2012-2013) at Yale University, and is the Senior Research Fellow for African Canadian History at the Harriet Tubman Institute, York University, she also works with the Archaeology Lab at the University at Buffalo (SUNY) researching Underground Railroad sites in Niagara Falls, New York.
+Karolyn Smardz Frost is an adjunct professor at both Acadia and Dalhousie Universities, and was a Harrison McCain Visting Professor at Acadia for 2013-2016.
+She was honoured to be appointed the Bicentennial Visiting Professor for Canadian Studies at Yale University (2012-2013).
+A Research Fellow for African Canadian History at the Harriet Tubman Institute, York University, she also works with the Archaeology Lab at the University at Buffalo (SUNY) researching Underground Railroad sites in Niagara Falls, New York.

-Karolyn Smardz Frost’s volume, I’ve Got a Home in Glory Land: A Lost Tale of the Underground Railroad (2007) was the first book on African Canadian history to win the Governor-General’s Literary Award for Non-Fiction.
-She is co-editor of The Archaeology Education Handbook: Sharing the Past With Kids (2000); co-author of The Underground Railroad: Next Stop, Toronto!
+Karolyn Smardz Forst is co-editor of The Archaeology Education Handbook: Sharing the Past With Kids (2000); co-author of The Underground Railroad: Next Stop, Toronto!
 (2002); and co-editor of Ontario’s African-Canadian Past: The Writings of Fred Landon, 1918-1967 (2008).
-She is currently co-editing A Fluid Frontier: Slavery, Freedom and the Underground Railroad along the Detroit River Borderlands (Wayne State University Press, 2016), won the Michigan Historical Society Book Award.
+Her co-edited volume, A Fluid Frontier: Slavery, Freedom and the Underground Railroad in the Detroit River Borderlands (Wayne State University Press, 2016), won the Michigan Historical Society Book Award.